1. Catalogs

 Open the catalog to page 5

-DynaRoot Dynamic Root Evaluation System - 6
+DynaRoot Dynamic Root Evaluation System-6

 SOME CONSIDERATIONS CONCERNING THE MEASUREMENT Figure 5: An important condition for DynaRoot to be applicable is a sufficiently large wind speed.
 Some considerations concerning the measurement The distance between the measured tree and the anemometer The intensity of the wind gusts may be different from location to location, even within a relatively small area.
 The relationship between wind intensity and inclination is obviously closer if wind velocity is measured close to the tree.
-Nevertheless, fairly accurate correlations can be achieved if the anemometer is located within 1.5 km (1 mile)...
+Nevertheless, fairly accurate correlations can be achieved if the anemometer is located within 1.5 km (1 mile) of...

 Open the catalog to page 6

-DynaRoot Dynamic Root Evaluation System - 7
+DynaRoot Dynamic Root Evaluation System-7

 SOME CONSIDERATIONS CONCERNING THE MEASUREMENT Figure 6: Relationship between averaging time and the resulting correlation coefficient measurement than the pulling test.
 It is also easier to set up and carry out; no need for heavy equipment, ladders and physical exertion during the test.
 There are only two disadvantages to this measurement.
 One is that sufficiently high wind velocities (at least 25 km/h or 15 mph) are required, which may be a problem when urgent results are expected.
 The other issue is that the measurement is more time consuming than the traditional pulling test.
-However, it...
+However, it does...

 Open the catalog to page 7

-DynaRoot Dynamic Root Evaluation System - 8
+DynaRoot Dynamic Root Evaluation System-8

 6.2 Dual axis inclinometer • Measurement range ±2 degrees • Resolution: 0.001 degree • Temperature compensated • Sampling rate: 10 Hz • Integrated GPS • Data storage capacity: 8 GB (SD card) • Mounted by a single screw • Operating voltage and current: 12V, 20 mA • Completely weather proof, IP65